-JASMINE BROWN(CHILDREN'S DANCE AND MOVEMENT I and KIDDIE HIP HOP)took her first dance class at Progressive Center for Dance (now Carol's Cubbage School of Dance) at the age of 5.
+JASMINE BROWN(DANCE ENSEMBLE ASSISTANT, CHILDREN'S DANCE A, LOWER SCHOOL HIP HOP, MIDDLE SCHOOL HIP HOP, UPPER SCHOOL HIP HOP)took her first dance class at Progressive Center for Dance (now Carol's Cubbage School of Dance) at the age of 5.
 Unfortunately she only stayed for one year but her love for dance never subsided.
 She later returned to PCD at the age of 11 where she stayed and trained in ballet, tap, hip hop, and her two favorite styles modern and jazz until graduating from high school.
 While attending Philadelphia High School for Girls she was captain of the dance team and co captain of the step squad.
 She was also a part of Penn State University's dance team.
 Jasmine currently dances as a member and is an assistant choreographer for the Greater Exodus Baptist Church's praise dance ministry, Ministry in Motion.
 It is here where she has developed her love of teaching, choreography, and most of all her love for children.

-JULIANNA TAYLOR(CHILDREN'S DANCE AND MOVEMENT II AND JAZZ III) is Philadelphia native and started her dance career at the tender age of 4, where she attended ballet at her local YMCA.
+JULIANNA TAYLOR(LOWER SCHOOL DIRECTOR, INTRO/ LEVEL III BALLET, INTRO/ LEVEL III JAZZ, JR. ELITE CONTEMPORARY, PROGRESSIVE BALLET TECHNIQUE) is Philadelphia native and started her dance career at the tender age of 4, where she attended ballet at her local YMCA.
 At the age of 9, she was enrolled at the Progressive Center for Dance (PCD) for the 1995-1996 dance season, under the direction of the late Carol Cubbage-Davis.
 Julianna soon shared a bond with Mrs. Carol; it was through her that Julianna discovered he love for the arts and an appreciation for placement, persistence, and dedication.
 While enrolled at PCD she studied Ballet, Tap, Jazz, Pointe, Hip-Hop, and Modern where she blossomed as a dancer joining the Training Company of Grace at the age of 16 and then graduated to Grace Dance Theater (formally known as Company Grace) at the age of 18.
 In 2008, Julianna was offered a position to teach at PCD where she developed skills as a leader and instructor, and also mentored aspiring dancers.
-Julianna has also taught at J-rock, (a performing arts summer camp), Simons Recreation Center, SCH CAPA (a non-profit performing arts after school program), Feltonville Dream Center and most recently X-Press Yourself.
+Julianna has also taught at J-rock, (a performing arts summer camp), Simons Recreation Center, SCH CAPA (a non-profit performing arts after school program), Feltonville Dream Center and X-Press Yourself.
 Julianna has also danced with MIM at the Exodus Baptist Church under the direction on Fayette Coppock, and currently leads Praise Break at the Church of Christian Compassion.
-Amidst all of her dancing Julianna currently holds a BA in Psychology with a specialization in childhood development, and is working towards obtaining a MA in School Counseling starting in the fall of 2014.
+Amidst all of her dancing Julianna currently holds a BA in Psychology with a specialization in childhood development.